Giangiui/dagonstar/docs/documentation.md

-With this command, taskB strictly depends on taskA and its execution.
-Until taskA finishes running, taskB will not start and its status will remain 'waiting'.
+Using this command, `taskB` becomes strictly dependent on the execution of `taskA`. `taskB` will not begin until `taskA` has completed, and its status will remain as waiting.

-In graph terms this command defines an edge, creating a link between two vertices.
+In graph terms, this command defines an edge, establishing a connection between two vertices.

 ```python
 from dagon import Workflow